 - ½ cup cilantro

-- Peel the squash, deseed and cut into small cubes
+- Peel the squash, deseed it and cut it into small cubes.

-- Massage with 1 tablespoon of oil and air fry for 15 minutes at 350°(Read notes for more info)
+- Massage it with 1 tablespoon of oil and air fry it for 15 minutes at 350°(SEE NOTES)

-- Heat the remaining 3 tablespoons of oil in a cooking pot and saute the garlic, fenugreek, cumin and mustard seeds for about 1 minute.
+- Heat the remaining 3 tablespoons of oil in the saucepan or cooking pot and saute the garlic, fenugreek, cumin and mustard seeds for about 1 minute.

 - Add the diced tomatoes, red chili powder, salt and turmeric and saute for 30 seconds.

 - Add the 1 cup of water, cover and cook on medium for 10 minutes to cook the tomatoes.

 - Uncover and add the cooked squash and cook till liquid is dry (SEE NOTES)